How To Pick The Best Gate Automation System For Your Unique Needs

 Sliding gate automation usually only includes one gate.
 This single slide gate is wider than the width of your driveway.
 It slides to one side of the drive opening on wheels that run along a track.

-A single gate motor is mounted to one side of the drive entrance.
+A single electric gate opener is mounted to one side of the drive entrance.
 The motor is positioned so that a cog on the motor’s output shaft meshes with a toothed rack mounted along the inside of the gate.
 Therefore, as the motor turns, the cog rotates in the rack and draws the gate along.

 A sliding gate opens along a length of straight gate track more than twice the width of the driveway.
 This starts at the pillar or gate post on one side of the opening and crosses the drive past the opposite pillar.
 The track is long enough for the gate to slide along to completely clear the drive entrance.